 - Hardcoded passwords is a common practice in these devices.
 Protocols to reset passwords once the device is in the hands of customers is often not a mandatory practice.
 This process may provide convenience to the end-user but also provides convenience to the hacker.

 - Lack of security capability of the IoT resources is a major concern.
 Devices like humidity detectors may not be designed to handle security measures like encryption.

 - There are no unified framework or standards which are supposed to be followed for IoT.
 Businesses provide their own set of regulations, which cause conflict for interoperability.
 The lack of standard protocols itself exemplifies how IoT security has not been a primary concern as opposed to providing cutting-edge IoT solutions.

 - IoT thrives on data.
 And yet sometimes, there aren’t enough measures in place to protect this data.
 Although making sense of consumer data is a significant use case of IoT for businesses, there is a line to be drawn as to what kind of data businesses can use.
 Data which can also be your Personally Identifiable Information (PII) must be monitored stringently.
 Otherwise, it can leave users exposed to a lot of risks.

 - Updates may take forever to install.
 Whenever a vulnerability is found, a security patch must be released.
 But, oftentimes, the end-user takes time to install these security updates.
 Can you think of the number of times you have not updated an application on time?
-This delay in the installation of updates provides a considerable amount of time for the hacker to take advantage of the vulnerability even though the means to fix it is with you.
+This delay in the installation of updates provides time for the hacker to take advantage of the vulnerability even though the means to fix it is with you.